Ch (computer programming): Features

-Ch can interact with existing C/C++ libraries and call C/C++ functions from Ch script.
+CH can interact with existing C/C++ libraries and call C/C++ functions from CH script.

-As a C/C++ interpreter, Ch can be used as a scripting engine and extension language for applications.
-Pointers to arrays or variables can be passed and shared in both C-compiled and Ch scripting contexts.
-One example of an embedded Ch scripting application is Mobile-C, which has been used for collaborative visualization of distributed mesh model.
+As a C/C++ interpreter, CH can be used as a scripting engine and extension language for applications.
+Pointers to arrays or variables can be passed and shared in both C-compiled and CH scripting contexts.
+One example of an embedded CH scripting application is Mobile-C, which has been used for collaborative visualization of distributed mesh model.

-Ch has a built-in string type (string_t) for automatic memory allocation and de-allocation.
-It supports shell aliases, history, piping, etc.
+CH has a built-in string type (string_t) for automatic memory allocation and de-allocation.
+It supports shell aliases, history, and piping.

-Ch has built-in 2D/3D graphical plotting features and computational arrays for numerical computing.
+CH has built-in 2D/3D graphical plotting features and computational arrays for numerical computing.
 A 2D linear equation of the form b = A*x can be written verbatim in Ch.